UM-PEPL/HallThruster.jl/docs/src/ionization_models.md

 ## Background

 The core of the ionization model in HallThruster.jl is the `IonizationReaction` struct.
-It has three fields: `reactant`, `product`, and `rate_coeff`.
-The first two are `Species` objects, while the third is an arbitrary function.
+It has four fields: `ionization_energy`,  `reactant`, `product`, and `rate_coeff`.
+The first is of type `Float64` and is the ionization energy of the given reaction in eV.
+The next two are `Species` objects, while the last is an arbitrary function.
 This `rate_coeff` computes the ionization reaction rate coefficient (in m^3/s) provided the electron energy (in eV).
 It is used in heavy species source terms in order to compute the production or destruction of the `reactant` and `product` due to ionization, and in the electron energy equation in order to compute electron energy losses due to inelastic ionization collisions.

 ## Provided ionization models